 Financing household access and usage Issues How do prices for hardware, software and usage (minutes, messages, data) compare to disposable incomes?
 Are affordable financial services (if any) available to enable access and usage of digital technologies?
 Consider dimensions of inclusion and different types of user in the economy.
 Consider minimal products/services against higher-quality products/services.
-International Data A4AI, ITU and GSMA price data including relative to Gross National Income (GNI) per capita.
+International Data per capita.
 National Data HIES data on disposable income and expenditure on digital technologies for different users; public sector technology upgrade costs.

 Financing startups and corporate digitisation Issues Where do micro, small and medium enterprises (MSME) in the technology sector get their finance from?
-To what extent can established businesses access capital to invest in digitisation and staff capabilities?
+To what extent can established businesses access capital to invest and staff capabilities?
 How does the cost of finance for startups and established businesses compare internationally and domestically?
 What factors constrain the breadth and depth of financing for startups and established businesses, including policy/regulatory constraints?
 International Data WB/IFC Enterprise Survey access to finance data National Data Enterprise surveys, including among pre-seed and seed-ready technology firms.
 Consider bespoke surveys, including of firms in incubators/accelerators.